-Amendment C274 proposes to implement the recommendations of the Camberwell Heritage Gap Assessment to include 21 individual heritage places, 11 heritage precincts and 2 precinct extensions in the Heritage Overlay to the Boroondara Planning Scheme.
+Amendment C274 proposes to implement the recommendations of the Camberwell Heritage Gap Assessment.
+The amendment originally proposed to include 21 individual heritage places, 11 heritage precincts and 2 precinct extensions in the Heritage Overlay.

 Council is proposing changes to planning controls affecting land at: